 Statewide Transportation Improvement Fund (STIF)

 In 2017 the Oregon Legislature established the Statewide Transportation Improvement Fund (STIF) to expand public transportation services throughout Oregon.
-STIF Formula Funds are distributed to Qualified Entities (QE) based on taxes paid within their respective boundaries.
+STIF Formula Funds are distributed to Qualified Entities (QE) based on payroll taxes paid and population within their respective boundaries.

 Qualified Entity (QE)